authelia/authelia/docs/content/en/configuration/identity-providers/openid-connect/provider.md

 ### cors

-Some [OpenID Connect 1.0] Endpoints need to allow cross-origin resource sharing, however some are optional.
+Some [OpenID Connect 1.0] Endpoints need to allow cross-origin resource sharing; however, some are optional.
 This section allows you to configure the optional parts.
 We reply with CORS headers when the request includes the Origin header.

 #### endpoints